KuhlTime/bachelor-thesis/content/05_system_design.md

 Each operation inside a confined space has to be announced by the contractor at least 24 hours prior to the start of the operation.
 Information inside the object includes the space where the operation is going to take place, the scheduled start and end-time of the operation, a description of the work that is going to be performed, the workers involved in the operation.
 The optional `ApprovedByUser` field gets filled by an operator as soon as he gives the get go for the operation.
 This field is only to be set 30 minutes before the scheduled start so that approval can only be gained judging the current workload of the fire department.
 For further documentation an optional `StartedAt` and `EndedAt` date can be used to track the actual start and end of the operation.
 Not mentioned rescue information can be specified in a string field called `RescueInformation`.

+#### Emergency Report

+In case of an emergency each operation can have its own emergency report.
+The object is optional and can be used to further document what happened during the operation and what lead to the emergency.

-#### Capture Point
+### Capture Point

-This interface enables some of the smart features that should set this software apart from other software packages and enables the (+NG911) aspect of the application.
+This entity enables some of the smart features that should set this software apart from other software packages and enables the (+NG911) aspect of the application.
 Any entrant using the *Worker* application has the ability to transmit live data back to the fire department.
 In predetermined interval the app will send status updates that include the users' location, the battery level the signal strength.
 Should a device be offline the data will be stored on device with a signal strength of 0 and transmitted as soon as the device is back online again.
 Should there be an outage the fire department will get notified after some time that connection to a device was lost.

 Integrated into the capture point is a enumeration of different `SensorEvent`s that enables the device to send special events back to the *Dispatcher*.
 Through the same interface an emergency event can be triggered which will immediately activate the emergency mode inside the *Dispatcher* and the *Terminal* apps.
 For testing purposes a special testing flag `IsTest` can be set.
 This will prevent the production applications from reacting to any of the sent data.
 For the initial release there are five `SensorEvent`s implemented into the application: